 Every Child Welcome is the best book on the market for helping leaders in children’s ministry and student ministry to include kids with a broad range of disabilities.
 While not specifically written as a mental health inclusion ministry manual, Katie and Jolene share lots of useful ideas for serving kids who struggle to control their emotions or behavior.
 What sets this book apart from other excellent special needs ministry resources is the practical wisdom Katie and Jolene share from their years of classroom experience in general and special education.
 They offer a plethora of ideas and strategies for teaching kids with extraordinarily diverse learning styles and ability.
 Two complete chapters in the heart of the book discuss strategies for teaching Biblical concepts when kids struggle with reading, the ability to grasp abstract concepts or learning in group situations.
 Purchase here.

-Grace for the Afflicted by Matthew S. Stafford
+Grace for the Afflicted by Matthew S. Stanford

 Matt’s book is written to educate Christians about mental illness from both biblical and scientific perspectives.
 He presents insights into our physical and spiritual nature and discusses the appropriate role of psychology and psychiatry in the life of believers.
 Describing common mental disorders, he probes what science says and what the Bible says about each illness.
 He revised and expanded his book to include the most recent diagnostic criteria for mental illness and the most current version includes eight new chapters addressing bipolar disorder, trauma and stress-related disorders, dementia, cerebrovascular disease (stroke), traumatic brain injury, suicide, holistic approaches to recovery and mental health and the church.
 Purchase here.